Trump wants New Hampshire to put him on a path to the nomination before rivals find their footing

 “Under the Trump administration, you were better off, your family was better off, your neighbors were better off, your communities were better off, and our country was better off.
 America was stronger, richer, safer, and more confident than ever when you had me behind that desk in the Oval Office,” Trump said.

+DeSantis, meanwhile, didn’t shy away from mentioning Trump during stops in Iowa Saturday, criticizing him for not finishing the southern border wall and adding trillions of dollars to the national debt.

-That argument resonates with voters like Brandon Sevey, 25, who was attending his first Trump event from nearby Dover.
+Trump’s argument in New Hampshire resonated with voters like Brandon Sevey, 25, who was attending his first Trump event from nearby Dover.
 Sevey said he has worked a variety of retail and fast-food jobs and found it easier to find work when Trump was president.
 Plus, he likes Trump’s brashness.

 “He’s loud and obnoxious and annoys people,” Sevey said.
 “But that’s what I like about him.”